annomroot/r-mail/README.md

             These are reserved by the provider for security reasons.

     => YOU ARE SOLELY RESPONSIBLE FOR EVERY ACTIONS.
-    => WE DO NOT TAKE ANY RESPONSIBILITY REGARDING THE USE OF THIS R-MAIL.
+    => WE DO NOT TAKE ANY RESPONSIBILITY REGARDING THE USE OF THIS T-MAIL.

 =--[ MORE ]------------------------------------------=